DefectDojo/django-DefectDojo/docs/content/en/getting_started/upgrading.md

 Replace the first step above with this one: `docker-compose build`

+## Upgrading to DefectDojo Version 2.4.x.

+There is a breaking change in the API for importing and re-importings scans with SonarQube API and Cobalt.io API.
+The [scan configurations have been unified](https://github.com/DefectDojo/django-DefectDojo/pull/5289) and are set now with the attribute `api_scan_configuration`.
+The existing configurations for SonarQube API and Cobalt.io API have been migrated.

 ## Upgrading to DefectDojo Version 2.3.x.

 There are no special instruction for upgrading to 2.3.0.